loafyloaf/developer-interactive/workshop/appid/test-the-simulator.md

 The simulator will get stuck in the "Creating user profile..." loading screen.
 This is expected for now as you haven't deployed the other microservices of the Example Bank application.

+You can also go back to your IBM Cloud App ID dashboard to view and manage the users that have been created.

 ![](../.gitbook/generic/simulator-lab1.png)

 ## Summary